 Job Outlook and Salary

-The U.S. Bureau of Labor Statistics (BLS) predicts that employment of paralegals and legal assistance will rise by 8% between the years 2014 and 2024, about as fast as the average for all occupations.
-In 2015, the BLS reported a median annual salary for paralegals and legal assistants of $48,810.
+The U.S. Bureau of Labor Statistics (BLS) predicts that employment of paralegals and legal assistance will rise by 12% between the years 2018 and 2028, much faster than the average for all occupations.
+In 2018, the BLS reported a median annual salary for paralegals and legal assistants of $50,940.

 Continuing Education Information